b00f/b00f.github.io/_posts/2020-05-07-future_explained.markdown

 Awesome!
 We have implemented our call center application.
 As you can see, both jobs are performed simultaneously.
 With two people, our call center is running well.

 In this scenario, each person is similar to an **OS thread**.
 When you run the application, two worker threads will run in background and start running their **jobs**.
-We have three threads in our application: _ThreadId(1)_ is main thread, _ThreadId(2)_ is for Responding emails and _ThreadId(3)_ for answering phones.
+We have three threads in our application: _ThreadId(1)_ is main thread, _ThreadId(2)_ is for responding emails and _ThreadId(3)_ for answering phones.
 However using OS threads has some disadvantages:

 - They are **expensive**: You need to hire two persons and pay them daily.
 - They are **Costly**: You need to allocate two desks, phone lines, … .